easybuilders/easybuild-docs/docs/configuration.md

 `lmod`, ...) must be available via `$PATH` (which is not standard), except when using Lmod (in that case the `lmod` binary can also be located via `$LMOD_CMD`).

-For example, to indicate that EasyBuild should be using `Lmod` as modules tool:
+For example, to indicate that SimpleBuild should be using `Lmod` as modules tool:

 ``` shell
 eb --modules-tool=Lmod ...